 Only choose a topic already done if you are going to look at new angles and find different analyses to the ones out there already.
 Only choose a topic that you are pretty sure will become clear to you, as you research, and therefore clear to others too.
 You can choose a topic that is interesting to you, and been done before, as long as you have a new and exciting way from which to write.

 Be creative and choose at least 5 topics randomly

 Most students will look at up to 5 topics before making a decision.
 It’s quite normal to pick a topic, change your mind, pick another one, do some research, put it away, look at a third topic, and so on.
 This is a good process.
 You need to be proactive in your decision which means you need to spend time thinking of what you are going to write, and how you are going to write it.

-The reason you choose at least 5 topics are so that you can really find that topic that excites and challenges you.
+The reason you choose at least 5 research topics in English literature is that you can really find that topic that excites and challenges you.
 Look at why you would study the topic and what your research would mean to you, and to others.
 Take your topics to fellow researchers or academics.
 Ask them for advice.
 Listen to what people have to say about your topic choices.

 You may choose the first topic and have your heart set on it.
 Perhaps you find little information on it, or even worse, you find too much.
 The topic may have been over-researched.
 It is time to move on to your next topic until you settle on the one that is right for you.
 Don’t be hasty in making a choice.

 Sit with a literature expert for review of topics